In this Article

 - Dosing considerations for Zinc.

+Taking high amounts of zinc is LIKELY UNSAFE.
 High doses above the recommended amounts might cause fever, coughing, stomach pain, fatigue, and many other problems.

 Taking more than 100 mg of supplemental zinc daily or taking supplemental zinc for 10 or more years doubles the risk of developing prostate cancer.
 There is also concern that taking large amounts of a multivitamin plus a separate zinc supplement increases the chance of dying from prostate cancer.